Skip to content

 Frequently asked questions

-Is my money safe in an online bank?
 Yes.
 Online banks are FDIC insured (or NCUA insured for credit unions) just like Chase or Bank of America.
-Your deposits are protected up to $250,000 per depositor per bank by the federal government.
+Your deposits are protected up to $250,000 per depositor per bank.
 Some banks (SoFi, Wealthfront) offer extended coverage through partner bank networks.

-Why don’t big banks pay higher rates?
 They do not have to.
-Big banks have millions of customers who keep money in 0.01% accounts out of habit, convenience, or inertia.
+Millions of customers keep money in 0.01% accounts out of habit and inertia.
 Those cheap deposits are extremely profitable.
-As long as customers do not leave, there is no incentive to raise rates.
-Online banks compete for customers by offering better rates because they cannot compete on branch locations.
+Online banks compete by offering better rates because they cannot compete on branch locations.

-Can I have a HYSA and a regular checking account at different banks?
 Absolutely.
 This is the most common setup.
 Keep your checking at whichever bank you use for daily spending and bill pay.
 Keep your savings at an online bank with the best rate.
 Link them for easy transfers.
-Most people do not need to change their checking account to benefit from a HYSA.

-How are HYSA interest earnings taxed?
 Interest earned in a HYSA is taxed as ordinary income at your marginal tax rate.
-The bank sends you a 1099-INT form in January for the previous year’s interest.
-If you earned $450 in interest and you are in the 22% tax bracket, you owe about $99 in additional federal tax.
-Still $350 more than the $1 you would have earned at a traditional bank.
+The bank sends you a 1099-INT form in January.
+If you earned $450 in interest and you are in the 22% bracket, you owe about $99 in additional federal tax — still $350 more than the $1 you would have earned at a traditional bank.

-Should I put my entire emergency fund in one HYSA?
-If the total is under $250,000 (the FDIC limit), one account is fine.
-If you are fortunate enough to have more than $250,000 in cash savings, spread it across multiple banks to stay within FDIC limits at each.
-Or use a bank like SoFi or Wealthfront that offers extended FDIC coverage through partner banks.
+If the total is under $250,000, one account is fine.
+If you have more than $250,000 in cash savings, spread it across multiple banks or use a bank like SoFi or Wealthfront that offers extended FDIC coverage.

 The bottom line